krishna-1912/BizCardX_Extracting-Business-Card-Data-with-OCR/README.md

    ```

 ## Work Flow
-Extract information from Business Card Data and store them in database

-Steps involved in the application:
+* Steps involved in the application:
       *  **Upload and Extract**: Users can upload a business card image and extract information from it using OCR.
-                               easyOCR is used to read the text from the image and extract information.
-                               The extracted data is then stored in the MySQL database _(**business_card_data**)_
+The data is extracted using easyOCR and then stored in the MySQL database_(**business_card_data**)_.
-      *  **Modify**: Users can modify the information of a specific business card stored in the database.
+      *  **Modify**: Users can modify the information of a specific business card stored in the database by selecting a specific card from dropdown.
-      *  **Delete**: Users can delete a specific business card from the database.
+      *  **Delete**: Users can delete a specific business card from the database by selecting a specific card from dropdown.
       *  **View all Data**: Users can view all the stored business card information in the database.